Projects

 ENCOUNTER

-Human history is punctuated by episodes of large-scale diffusion of new ideas and people that lead to era-defining transitions in past societies.
-Investigating what promotes these events, how societies react to these, and what are their long-term consequences is a key to understand the fundamental drivers of cultural change.
+Human history is marked by episodes of large-scale diffusion of new ideas and people, leading to era-defining transitions in past societies.
+Investigating what promotes these events, how societies react to these, and what their long-term consequences are is key to understanding the fundamental drivers of cultural change.

-ENCOUNTER is an ECH2020 ERC-funded project (#801953) led by Dr Enrico Crema that pushes forward this research agenda by investigating the Jomon-Yayoi transition, a demic and cultural diffusion event that led the predominantly hunting, gathering, and fishing-based communities of the Japanese islands to adopt rice and millet farming during the 1st millennium BC.
-The continental migrants who triggered this transition event did not bring just a new economy, but also new technology and culture, deeply impacting the indigenous society.
-The transition was however not uniform, as different regions responded to the new culture in different ways.
-Some immediately adopted the new cultural repertoire to its full extent, others embraced only certain elements, and still others resisted for over 1,000 years, generating cultural, linguistic and genetic clines that are still tangible today.
+ENCOUNTER was an ECH2020 ERC-funded project (#801953) that pushed forward this research agenda by investigating the Jomon-Yayoi transition.
+This demic and cultural diffusion event led the predominantly hunting, gathering, and fishing-based communities of the Japanese islands to adopt rice and millet farming during the 1st millennium BC.
+The continental migrants who triggered this transition event did not bring just a new economy, but also new technology and culture, which had a profound impact on the indigenous society.
+The transition, however, was not uniform, as different regions responded to the new culture in varying ways.
+Some immediately adopted the new cultural repertoire to its full extent, while others embraced only specific elements, and still others resisted for over 1,000 years, generating cultural, linguistic, and genetic clines that are still evident today.

 BuckBee